Dr. Raphael Bueno is the Chief, Division of Thoracic Surgery and Vice Chair of Surgery for Cancer and Translational Research at Boston’s Brigham and

 The life expectancy of a mesothelioma cancer patient relies on a myriad of elements and life circumstances outlined below.

 Mesothelioma Staging by Type

-An approved staging distinction program is present only for pleural mesothelioma, the most common form of Mesothelioma cancer.
+A defined staging program is currently present only for pleural mesothelioma, the most common form of Mesothelioma cancer.
 No approved staging systems are identified for peritoneal, pericardial, or testicular mesothelioma.
 This has an affect on the life expectancy of mesothelioma patients.
-There are no staging systems for less common forms of mesothelioma, the American Joint Committee on Cancer (AJCC) has published general guidelines for staging cancer in its AJCC Cancer Staging Manual.
+The American Joint Committee on Cancer (AJCC) has published general guidelines for staging cancer in its AJCC Cancer Staging Manual.
 Even when doctors do not have guidelines for a specific form of cancer, they can still refer to the general guidelines to help determine the stages of extremely rare cancers like peritoneal mesothelioma and pericardial mesothelioma.

 Mesothelioma cancer Staging happens at medical diagnosis of the illness through a medical professional.
 Although the cancer may recede or progress, the stage of mesothelioma at diagnosis will not change.
 If a Stage 1 mesothelioma tumor spreads to other parts of the body, it is called Stage 1 with metastasis.
 If a Stage 4 mesothelioma tumor reduces in size or goes into remission, the stage will not change.
 While the initial treatment program may depend on the mesothelioma stage, actual treatment may vary depending on how the disease progresses.

 Proper mesothelioma staging requires a variety of diagnostic examinations in order to identify the tumor area, overall size, and whether it has spread beyond the immediate location.
 The four stages of pleural mesothelioma cancer vary marginally within each system, but they could be generalized as suggested below.